C++ OpenMP

 }

-Tasks (OpenMP 3.0+) parallelize irregular work — recursion, dynamic graphs, anywhere the iteration count isn't known upfront:
+Tasks (OpenMP 3.0+) — parallelize irregular work (recursion, dynamic graphs, anywhere iteration count unknown upfront):

 int fib(int n) {